urbit/create-landscape-app/README.md

 This builds your application and copies it into your Urbit ship's pier.
 In your Urbit (v.0.8.0 or higher) `|commit %home` (or `%your-pier-name`) to synchronise your changes.

-If this is the first time you're running your application on your Urbit ship, don't forget to `|start %yourApp`.
+If this is the first time you're running your application on your Urbit ship, don't forget to `|start %yourapp`.

 ### `npm run serve`